TannerHollaway/TannerHollaway/README.md

-# Hi, I'm Tanner 👋
+# Hi, I'm Dakota 👋

 I'm a cybersecurity practitioner working toward a **SOC Analyst** role, with a long-term goal of moving into **malware analysis**.
 This is where I keep my labs, projects, and certs.